Tengku Amir Shah: Selangor Football Club

 On 3 November 2018, a group of individuals called an Extraordinary Congress (EC) to elect new executive committee, citing that the appointment of several committee members are not lawful, including the position of several vice-presidents.
 The subsequent re-election showed total change in all posts, barring Tengku Amir who was re-elected as the president.
 However, Tengku Amir later declared that the EC was invalid since it does not followed the proper procedure.
 It was also held without his consent and was not recognised by him and the association.
 This was supported by the Football Association of Malaysia president, Hamidin Mohd Amin, who said that Tengku Amir is still the president of FAS and the congress was invalid as it was held without the president's consent.
 Tengku Amir called the rogue faction to meet him at the palace to voice out their displeasure but only less than half of them attended it.
-As a result, he removed 43 affiliate clubs from the association, stating that they no longer hold the same values and dreams as F.A.
-Selangor.
-The announcement was made through FAS social media accounts on 15 December 2018.
+As a result, he removed 43 affiliate clubs from the association, stating that they no longer hold the same values and dreams as Selangor.
+The announcement was made through Selangor social media accounts on 15 December 2018.

 Under his leadership, the football club underwent moderate transformation, such as the introduction of membership team cards and season passes to the club supporters in 2019.
 On 24 July 2019, he launched the opening of the new training centre and office complex, located at SUK Sports Complex, Section 5, Shah Alam.
 He launched the FAS Soccer School program on 29 September 2019.
 The program which involved five primary schools in Selangor is responsible for providing skilled coaches services, coaching courses, football equipment and games opportunities to students involved.

-F.A.
-Selangor was privatised and renamed as Selangor F.C. on 2 October 2020.
-It is owned by Red Giants F.C.
-Sdn.
+FA Selangor was privatised and renamed as Selangor F.C. on 2 October 2020.
+It is owned by Red Giants FC Sdn.
 Bhd., with Tengku Amir as the largest shareholder of the company.

-Social interests

 Philanthropy and charity

 Tengku Amir is a patron of a few charitable organisations, including Cheshire Home and the Raja Muda of Selangor Foundation (Yayasan Raja Muda Selangor) since 2003.

-Selangor Youth Community (SAY)
+Selangor Youth Community

-Selangor Youth Community is a non-government organisation founded by Tengku Amir.
+Selangor Youth Community (SAY) is a non-government organisation founded by Tengku Amir.
 In an exclusive interview with Berita Harian, the crown prince stated that he started the program as an initiative to approach the youth in Selangor and discover their interest.

 On 20 November 2018, Tengku Amir launched SAY Ignite, a festival that aimed to celebrate and ignite youths through creative content and social activities such as debate, art showcase, kayak race, introduction to sailing classes, football, poetry recital and forums.
 It was held at Taman Tasik Shah Alam.

 Titles, styles and honours

-Tengku Amir's style and title is: